oriarh/Horiseon-Web-Management-Application/README.md

 ## Usage

 When you open this web app, you can see some important elements of web management and how they impact the business.
 These are the services that Horiseon Web Management offers.
-The topics are divided into different sections and each sections contains snippets of text describing what the element is.
+The topics are divided into different sections and each sections contains descriptions of each tool or service.

 This web app was built using HTML and CSS.